-David Norrie of Leith, Scotland
+David Norrie of Leith, Scotland.
+A longcase clock.

 This is a wonderful inlaid mahogany long case clock with painted dial signed “David Norrie, Leith.”
 David Norrie is listed in Brain Loomes book, “Watchmakers & Clockmakers of the World.”
 Loomes lists Norrie as working in several locations.
 He is first listed in Canongate, Edinburgh in 1787 when he was freed from his clock master.
 He is then listed in New Quay, Leith (Scotland) until his death in 1801.
 His business is succeeded by his widow till 1811.